-On December 14, 2011, a putative class action lawsuit was filed against the Company, its Chief Executive Officer and Chief Financial Officer in the U.S. District Court for the Southern District of New York.
-On January 26, 2012, a very similar putative class action lawsuit against the same defendants was filed in the U.S. District Court for the Southern District of New York.
+On December 14, 2011, a putative class action lawsuit was filed against the Company, its Chief Executive Officer and Chief Financial Officer ("defendants") in the U.S. District Court for the Southern District of New York (the "Court").
+On January 26, 2012, a very similar putative class action lawsuit against the same defendants was filed in the Court.
 These lawsuits were consolidated into a single case on March 21, 2012, and a consolidated complaint was filed on May 10, 2012.
+After the defendants moved to dismiss the consolidated complaint, the plaintiffs filed an amended consolidated complaint on March 15, 2013.
+The defendants filed a motion to dismiss the amended consolidated complaint on March 29, 2013, which the Court granted on January 31, 2014, dismissing the consolidated action with prejudice.
+The deadline to appeal this dismissal ruling has passed, and therefore the judgment in defendants' favour has become final.

-On August 31, 2012, the company was served with proposed class action law suits filed in the Supreme Court of British Columbia and in the Ontario Superior Court of Justice.
+On August 31, 2012, the Company was served with proposed class action law suits filed in the Supreme Court of British Columbia and in the Ontario Superior Court of Justice which name the Company, its Chief Executive Officer and Chief Financial Officer.
 The Company has reviewed the allegations in the consolidated complaint and the Canadian claims, which concern certain purported misrepresentations and omissions in the Company's public filings, and believes that these allegations are completely without merit.
-The Company has retained counsel and will defend itself vigorously in these matters.
-For the US action, the plaintiffs filed an amended consolidated complaint on March 15, 2013 after the defendants filed a motion to dismiss the proceeding.
-The defendants filed a motion to dismiss the amended consolidated complaint on March 29, 2013, which remains pending.
-For the Canadian matter, the Company is awaiting the completion of service and the appointment of a case management judge which is likely to take several months.
-For the Canadian matter, in order to hold the Canadian matter in abeyance pending further developments in the U.S. litigation, the Plaintiff proposed and the Company agreed to a tolling agreement that postpones the running of the limitation period for the claims under the B.C. and Ontario Securities Acts until the Plaintiff or the Company provides 30 days' notice terminating the tolling agreement.
+The actions have been served on the Company and a tolling agreement has been executed to hold these matters in abeyance pending further developments in similar litigation in the United States.
+The tolling agreement postpones the running of the limitation period for the claims under the B.C. and Ontario Securities Acts until the Plaintiff or the Company provides 30 days' notice terminating the tolling agreement.